catherinism/catherinism.github.io/_posts/2019-07-11-understand_scope_and_hoisting_in_javascript.markdown

 Only the *variable* declaration `var valueName` was hoisted but not the assignment of the *function* to `valueName`.

-Knowing what cannot be moved to the top helped me comprehend more how *hoisting* works.
+For some reason, knowing what cannot be moved to the top helped me comprehend more how *hoisting* works.

 I hope this brief explanation somehow cleared up any confusion you may have regarding JavaScript's *scope* and *hoisting*.
 Happy coding!